soallak/soallak.github.io/_projects/krs_openvslam/run.markdown

 ### Partial Pipeline

-In this setup and only the accelerated stereo matching is computed on the target board.
+In this setup, only the accelerated stereo matching is computed on the target board.
 Everything else is runs on the Host PC.

 On host: